kakhavai/kian-wiki-mono/README.md

-# My Project: A Personal Website Resume and ML Sports Playground
+# Personal Website Resume and ML Sports Playground

 Welcome to my project!
 This repository serves as both my personal website resume and a fun, experimental playground for machine learning (ML) projects centered around sports.
 It's structured as a mono-repo, which means it contains multiple sub-projects in a single repository.